GregOriol/PushFTP/README.md

 # Puscha

-A script to handle pushing files from an SCM to a target by calculating difference of between pushed versions.
+A deployment tool to push change from a repository (Git/SVN) to a target (SFTP/FTP) by calculating differences between pushed versions.

-SCMs are tipically SVN and Git repositories, and targets FTP/SFTP (thus the name!).
+SCMs can be Git or SVN repositories, and targets can be SFTP or FTP.

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.0-8892BF.svg?style=flat)](https://php.net/)

 Its main feature is to update a target server according to the changes made on the SCM repository.
-The script will check the SCM differences since last push and upload the new or changed files to the server.
+The tool will retrieve the SCM differences since the last push and upload the new or changed files to the server.

 * Uploads only new/changed files
 * Deletes removed files